GaryHostt/Oracle_Integration/README.md

 [File integration for Fusion ERP](https://www.youtube.com/watch?v=7wx-gAT4IdU)

-### Generic Rest endpoint to invoke something
+### Generic REST endpoint

 The next use case pattern is basically using OIC as a drag and drop API builder.
 You can use a blank REST adapter at the beginning of your integrations.
-This can be used to abstract away SOAP endpoitns.
+This can be used to abstract away SOAP endpoints.

 [ATP Workshop](https://github.com/GaryHostt/ATPworkshop)